 Any employee can recommend a candidate for a Griffin Award by contacting the potential nominee’s manager.
 Interested employees also can recommend themselves for the award by contacting their managers directly.
 To be considered, nominees must have held administrative or managerial positions at Princeton for the past three years or more.
 Nominees and their nominating managers collaborate on developing a strong proposal together, which makes this nomination process unique and meaningful for participants.
 Completed nomination forms should be submitted to the Office of Human Resources by the nominating manager’s vice president, dean, or academic chair or director.
 The Selection Committee looks forward to receiving a diverse pool of nominees, representing a variety of backgrounds, roles, and experiences.

 Detailed information about the Griffin Award, along with the nomination form, is available on the award’s webpage.
 You will find a number of helpful tips, including a list of programs and associations that foster professional development, improve overall productivity, or strengthen leadership effectiveness.
 In exploring these learning opportunities, I encourage you to consider those that support the University’s commitment to diversity, equity, and inclusion.

-If you have additional questions, please contact Mo Connolly in HR at 8-8774 or firstname.lastname@example.org.
+If you have additional questions, please contact Mo Connolly in the Office of Human Resources at (609) 258-8774 or [email protected].